-The Council regularly participates in the Cabinet Office's National Fraud Initiative programme (NFI).
-The NFI matches electronic data within and between public and private sector bodies to assist in the prevention and detection of fraud.
-These bodies include local authorities, police authorities, local probation boards, fire and rescue authorities as well as a number of private sector bodies.
-The NFI tool is helpful in assisting local authorities to identify potential fraud in areas such as council tax, housing benefit, pensions, payroll and housing tenancy.
-Since its introduction in 1996, the NFI programme has helped identify £1.2bn nationally in fraud or error.
+The Council participates in the Cabinet Office's National Fraud Initiative programme (NFI), which matches electronic data within and between the public and private sector to assist in the prevention and detection of fraud.
+These include local authorities, police authorities, local probation boards, fire and rescue authorities as well as a number of private sector bodies.
+The NFI tool is helpful in assisting to identify potential fraud in areas such as council tax, housing benefit, pensions, payroll and housing tenancy.
+Since its introduction in 1996, the NFI programme has helped identify £1.93bn nationally in fraud or error.